Sean-Pereira-945/LLC-FRCRCE/README.md

    ```bash
    git commit -m "Add feature-name"
    ```
-4. Push your branch to the remote repository:
+4. Push to GitHub:
    ```bash
    git push origin feature-name
    ```
-5. Open a Pull Request detailing the changes made.
+5. Open a Pull Request with details of your changes

-All submissions will be reviewed promptly.

 ---

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute it under the terms of the license.
+This project is licensed under the MIT License
+Feel free to use, modify, and distribute it.

 ---

 ## 💬 Contact

-For any inquiries, feedback, or suggestions, please reach out via email:
+For queries or feedback, reach out:

 📧 [blazexander44@gmail.com](mailto:blazexander44@gmail.com)